 When your child is sick, the last thing you want to do is worry about a fever.
+Knowing when to take your child to their provider for a fever can help relieve symptoms before they become serious.

 If your child wakes up in the middle of the night flushed, it’s easy to question what to do next.
 When should you take your child to their provider for a fever?
 How do you know if this is a sign of something more serious?
 Read on to learn what a fever is, what causes a fever and when you should call your provider.